sripathikrishnan/redis-rdb-tools/README.md

 To limit the size of the files, you can filter on keys using the --key=regex option

+## Emitting Redis Protocol ##

+You can convert RDB file into a stream of [redis protocol](http://redis.io/topics/protocol) using the "protocol" command.

+    rdb --command protocol /var/redis/6379/dump.rdb

+    *4
+    $4
+    HSET
+    $9
+    users:123
+    $9
+    firstname
+    $8
+    Sripathi

+You can pipe the output to netcat and re-import a subset of the data.
+For example, if you want to shard your data into two redis instances, you can use the --key flag to select a subset of data, and then pipe the output to a running redis instance to load that data.

+Read [Redis Mass Insert](http://redis.io/topics/mass-insert) for more information on this.

 ## Using the Parser ##

     import sys